Liberland: Location

 The dispute regarding the border along the Danube River valley first arose in 1947 but was left unresolved during the existence of the Socialist Federal Republic of Yugoslavia.
 It became a contentious issue after the break-up of Yugoslavia.
 Serbia holds the opinion that the thalweg of the Danube valley and the centre line of the river represents the international border between the two countries.
 Croatia disagrees and claims that the international border lies along the boundaries of the cadastral municipalities located along the river—departing from the course at several points—reflecting the course of the Danube which existed in the 19th century before meandering and hydraulic engineering works altered its course.
 As a result, Croatia claims a large part of the disputed area controlled by Serbia, while Serbia does not claim the much smaller parts controlled by Croatia.
-Jedlička says that the land he has claimed, known as Gornja Siga (meaning 'upper tufa') was not claimed by either side.

 The area is about 700 ha—about the size of Gibraltar—and most of it is covered in forest with no residents.
 A journalist from the Czech newspaper Parlamentní listy, who visited the area in April 2015, found a house that had been abandoned for about thirty years, according to people living in the vicinity.
 The access road was reported to be in a bad condition.
-The Danube, an international waterway with free access to the Black Sea for several landlocked nations, runs along the self-proclaimed territory.
+The Danube, an international waterway with free access to the Black Sea for several landlocked nations, runs along the area.

 History

 Proclamation

 Yellow-colored areas to the east of the river are claimed by both Serbia and Croatia.

 Green areas to the west of the river are claimed by neither (Croatia asserts that the green parts are part of Serbia, but Serbia does not claim them).

 This led Jedlička to assert that the green parts have remained unclaimed by both sides; the territory claimed by Liberland is the largest green-coloured land parcel, marked as "Siga" on the map.

 Jedlička is a member of the Czech Party of Free Citizens, which bases its values on classical liberal ideology.
-According to him, since no nation claims the land as its own, he could therefore claim it using the terra nullius doctrine; the borders, he argued, respected both Croatia and Serbia's sovereignty.
-He intended the state to be a tax-free haven.
+According to him, no nation claims the land as its own, and he could therefore claim it using the terra nullius doctrine; the borders, he argued, respected both Croatia and Serbia's sovereignty.
 He had reportedly consulted Wikipedia's page regarding unclaimed territories, shown to him by his libertarian friend, in selecting a spot to proclaim the micronation.

-Proposed governance

 The founders claim to have been inspired by countries like Monaco and Liechtenstein.
-On 18 December 2015, Jedlička held an event at which he presented the first provisional government of Liberland and its ministers of finance, foreign affairs, interior and justice as well as two vice presidents.
-Liberland successfully conducted its first congress election on October 5, 2024, entirely through blockchain technology.